faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 If we don't define the text in our `Info.plist`\index{Info.plist} for `NSCameraUsageDescription`\index{API!camera} we still see the following code evaluating true and then attempting to present the image picker.

 ```
-if UIImagePickerController.isSourceTypeAvailable(
+func handlePickerButtonPressed() {
-      UIImagePickerControllerSourceType.camera) {
+    if UIImagePickerController.isCameraDeviceAvailable(.front) {
-      // Use Xcode 9.4.1 to see it enter here
-      // Xcode 10.0 will skip over
         let imagePicker = UIImagePickerController()
         imagePicker.delegate = self
-      imagePicker.sourceType =
+        imagePicker.sourceType = .camera
-       UIImagePickerControllerSourceType.camera
-      imagePicker.allowsEditing = false
+        imagePicker.allowsEditing = true
         self.present(imagePicker, animated: true, completion: nil)
     }
+}
 ```

-However when we run the code, via Xcode 9.4.1, we see a crash with a descriptive console message:
+However when we run the code, via Xcode 12.2, we see a crash with a descriptive console message:

 ```
-2018-07-10 20:09:21.549897+0100 icdab_sample[1775:15601294]
- [access] This app has crashed because it attempted to access
-  privacy-sensitive data without a usage description.
-  The app's Info.plist must contain an NSCameraUsageDescription
-   key with a string value explaining to the user how the app
-   uses this data.
+2020-10-03 17:59:10.458176+0100 icdab_camera[6908:6483411] [access] This app has crashed because it attempted to access privacy-sensitive data without a usage description.
+The app's Info.plist must contain an NSCameraUsageDescription key with a string value explaining to the user how the app uses this data.
 Message from debugger: Terminated due to signal 9
 ```